tberriel/FeatSplat/README.md

   Weight of the Semantic Cross-Entropy Loss.
 Default is 0.001.
 If --n_classes = 0, this flag is ignored.

   #### --gaussian_splatting
   Add this flag to train a basic 3D Gaussian Splatting model.
-If set the follwing flags will be ignored: n_latents, h_layers, n_neurons, pixel_embedding, pos_embedding, rot_embedding, n_classes, weighted_ce_loss, --semantic_classes_path --lambda_sem . **Do not add this flag to train a Feature Splatting model**.
+If set the follwing flags will be ignored: n_latents, h_layers, n_neurons, pixel_embedding, pos_embedding, rot_embedding, n_classes, weighted_ce_loss, semantic_classes_path, lambda_sem . **Do not add this flag to train a Feature Splatting model**.

   **Base 3DGS Flags**
   #### --source_path / -s